KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 ## Let’s see this in action

+Let's look into some SDKs and how they distribute their files, and see if we can find something.

 #### CocoaPods

 **Open source pods**: CocoaPods uses git under the hood to download code from code hosting services like GitHub.
 The git:// protocol uses ssh://, which is similarly encrypted to HTTPs.
 In general, if you use CocoaPods to install open source SDKs from GitHub, you’re pretty safe.

-**Closed source pods**: When preparing this blog post, I noticed that Pods can define a *http* URL to reference binary SDKs, so I submitted multiple pull requests ([1](https://github.com/CocoaPods/CocoaPods/pull/7249) and [2](https://github.com/CocoaPods/CocoaPods/pull/7250)) that got merged and released with CocoaPods x.x.x to show warnings when a Pod uses unencrypted http.
+**Closed source pods**: When preparing this blog post, I noticed that Pods can define a *http* URL to reference binary SDKs, so I submitted multiple pull requests ([1](https://github.com/CocoaPods/CocoaPods/pull/7249) and [2](https://github.com/CocoaPods/CocoaPods/pull/7250)) that got merged and released with CocoaPods 1.4.0 to show warnings when a Pod uses unencrypted http.

 #### Crashlytics SDK